 Repositioning Baby Who is Sleeping Face Down

 Parents are encouraged to move an infant who is sleeping face down back to the supine (back) position.
 However, turning a baby back over is unrealistic with several position changes per night.
-Furthermore, if a baby sleeps on his tummy, the repositioning of the sleeping baby to the supine (back) position can be disruptive and could completely discourage the use of the supine position.
+Furthermore, a baby sleeps on his tummy, being repositioning to the back position is disruptive and can completely discourage using the back position.

-According to a study published in the Journal of the American Medical Association, there is insufficient data on specific recommendations on when infants can sleep in a prone position.4
+According to a study published in the Journal of the American Medical Association, there is insufficient data on specific recommendations on when infants can sleep in a stomach position.4

 Nothing to Do with Good Head and Neck Control